 The Power of Advertising

 In late 1929, the Wall Street stock market crashed.
-This lead to the longest, deepest and most widespread economic downturn of the 20th century – the Great Depression.
-Worldwide, manufacturing decreased, leading to high rates of unemployment.
-Advertising in both newspapers and magazines declined, causing a loss of advertising revenue.
-However, despite the Depression, people still read papers and bought magazines.
+This lead to the Great Depression – the longest, deepest and most widespread economic downturn of the 20th century.

-The beauty ideal for women was having a smooth and youthful complexion.
-Beauty adverts linked this to being a successful wife and suggested that, without a lovely complexion, one would never be able to snag and keep a man!
-His eyes may wander to someone who did have that desirable “youthful glow” and if he left it was all your fault.
-Basically “buy our products or be terribly alone”!
+Adverts further suggested that without a lovely complexion one would never be able to snag and keep a man.
+His eyes may wander to someone who did have that desirable youthful glow.
+In a word, if he left it was all your fault.

 Shaving adverts were a dominant presence in publications and were aimed at “the successful businessman”.
-They sold the idea that masculinity and success were achieved via a clean shaven face.
-Therefore, the use of shaving products, such as razors and aftershave, were paramount to this.
+They sold the idea that masculinity and success were achieved via a clean-shaven face.
+Therefore, the use of shaving products, such as razors and aftershave, was paramount to this.